 The Amendment Law incentivizes RES Producers to use equipment produced in Ukraine.
-The RES commissioned between 1 July 2015 and 31 December 2024 can benefit from the surcharge to feed-in tariff, if they use equipment produced in Ukraine.
-The RES Producers are entitled to a 5% surcharge if at least 30% of the equipment they use is produced in Ukraine and a 10% surcharge if 50% or more of the equipment they use is produced in Ukraine.
-The NEURC sets the surcharge in a monetary equivalent on each date the fixed minimum rate of the feed-in tariff is recalculated.
+RES commissioned between 1 July 2015 and 31 December 2024 can benefit from the surcharge to feed-in tariff, if producers use equipment produced in Ukraine.
+RES Producers are entitled to a 5% surcharge if at least 30% of the equipment they use is produced in Ukraine and a 10% surcharge if 50% or more of the equipment they use is produced in Ukraine.
+The NEURC sets the surcharge in a monetary equivalent on each date the fixed minimum rate of the feed-in tariff is recalculated

-Guarantees Provided to RES producers
+Guarantees Provided to RES Producers

-The state provides RES producers with certain guarantees if they do not manage to sell the electricity produced from RES directly to customers or to the electricity supply companies:
+The state provides RES Producers with certain guarantees if they do not manage to sell the electricity produced from RES directly to customers or to electricity supply companies:

-- the Wholesale Electricity Market Operator is obligated to purchase the electricity produced from RES at the green tariff rate established for the relevant RES producer; and - the Wholesale Electricity Market Operator is obligated to pay the full price for such electricity produced from RES when due.
+- The Wholesale Electricity Market Operator is obligated to purchase the electricity produced from RES at the green tariff rate established for the relevant RES Producer. - The Wholesale Electricity Market Operator is obligated to pay the full price for such electricity produced from RES when due.